rolypolytoy/diffusion_pump/README.md

 Use a CAD program like Solidworks or Fusion360.
 If you don't know what a CAD program is, or don't know where to buy one, use FreeCAD (https://www.freecad.org/).
 Download and run it, download any .step files you want to see, import them to the program, and view and modify them.

 ## How Do I Make this Real?
 Use the CAD files and get them CNC machined in aluminium or stainless steel.
-Then, get a nichrome heating element and place it at the base (https://www.amazon.com/uxcell-0-2x6mm-Nichrome-Heating-Elements/dp/B01E5RBB3I).
+Then, get a nichrome heating element and place it at the base https://www.amazon.com/uxcell-0-2x6mm-Nichrome-Heating-Elements/dp/B01E5RBB3I.
 Don't use WD40 or some other off-brand silicone oil.
 Unlike every other vacuum pump- the mechanical portion is not the mechanism of action, the oil is.
 Use very, very low vapor pressure oil or you won't even get lower vacuum pressures than a rotary vane.
+Buy a nitrile or viton O-ring with 130 mm OD, like: https://www.amazon.com/uxcell-Rings-Nitrile-125-2mm-Diameter/dp/B07HGCYDBY

 My recommendation?
 Buy Ultragrade 19 at: https://www.fishersci.com/shop/products/ultra-grade-19-oil-1l/NC9844626.
 It should get you to HV pressures.
 According to Ted Pella (https://www.tedpella.com/vacuum_html/Vacuum_Pump_Oil_Properties.aspx) it has a vapor pressure of 1 x 10^-8 mbar at 20 Celsius, which is more than good enough of a vapor pressure for most applications, and it's usually between $30-50.

 Also, buy a very, very powerful fan to air-cool it.
 Aircooling's already used for small diffusion pumps (like in the https://www.agilent.com/en/product/vacuum-technologies/diffusion-pumps/small-diffusion-pumps/ax-65-diffusion-pump).
 Normal 12V fans won't cut it, probably.
 A heavy-duty fan like the https://www.amazon.com/-/es/wfb1212hh-Delta/dp/B00773K4UE might work.

-None of this is tested information, but hey, what's the point in trying to make an open-source diffusion pump if you don't open source the non-CAD materials as well?
+## How Does this Look Like?

+Some stills from the CAD file, as viewed from FreeCAD: